ethanhuang13/ladybug/README.md

 ## Motivation

 As iOS developer I follow a lot of developers on Twitter.
-It's painful every time I saw a rdar:// in Tweetbot but cannot tap it to open.
-Therefore I created Ladybug, a solution for iOS to open or bookmark a Radar link.
+It's painful every time I saw a [rdar://](rdar://) in Tweetbot but cannot tap it to open.
+Therefore I created Ladybug, a solution for iOS to open or bookmark Radar links.

 I use a lot of tools made by other developers.
 And I always want to contribute something to the community.
-With Ladybug I finally found something: 1.
-I need.
-2. others might need too.
-3. I can do.
-Consider Ladybug as my love letter to the dev community. 😍 Enjoy!
+With Ladybug I finally found something: **1.** I need. **2.** others might need too. **3.** I can do.
+Consider Ladybug my love letter to Apple dev community 😍.
+Enjoy!